Shufeyangyi2015310117/BGF/Readme.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
-# Deep Bidirectional Gradient Flows for Deep Generative Learning
+# Bidirectional Gradient Flows for Deep Generative Learning

 This repository is the demo implementation of [Bidirectional Gradient Flows for Deep Generative Learning].